owm111/hackneyed-x11-cursors/README.md

 Chromium 62 and up
 ------------------
+Recent versions of Chromium pull out whatever cursors the theme provides.
+How nice.

-For whatever reason, Chromium developers think that `all-scroll` and `move` are the same cursors.
+Still, Chromium developers assumed that `all-scroll` and `move` are the same thing.
 There doesn't seem to be a bug report yet.